Can CBD oil help with cancer?

 CBD, or cannabidiol, is one of numerous compounds know as cannabinoids found in cannabis or hemp plants.
 It lacks the psychoactive effects of the most common cannabinoid, THC, so doesn’t produce the ‘high’ associated with marijuana.

-CBD is sold in a variety of forms, including bottled oil, vaping liquids, chewable gummies, capsules and creams, and is an increasingly popular natural remedy for a whole range of conditions.
+CBD is sold in a variety of forms, including bottled oils, vaping liquids, chewable gummies, capsules and creams, and is an increasingly popular natural wellness product.

-Research into the potential benefits of CBD has shown promising results in a number of areas.
-Together with its low level of significant side-effects, this makes it of continuing interest to medical science.
+Research into the potential health benefits of CBD has shown promising results in a number of areas, including treating some cancer-related symptoms and reducing cancer cell growth.

 Can CBD help with cancer?